McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/children/children-1/_index.en.md

 title = "page 1"
 +++

-This is a demo child page
+This is a demo child page.